TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

 Perform OR operation on both the arrays.
 Resulting array :: **xxxx 1xxx**

-As we can see irrespective of the initial state of the 4th bit, it is now set to 1 for sure.
-Also notice how the other 7 bits remain unaffected by this operation no matter what their initial state is.
+As we can see, irrespective of the initial state of the 4th bit, it is now set to 1 for sure.
+Also, notice how the other 7 bits remain unaffected by this operation regardless of their initial state.

 To put this up as a syntax, assuming the given array is called **EXP**.
 The above logic can be written as